lordxax/sildactyl54/buildguide/README.md

 - **16x** keycaps (you can buy entire set for 3$ https://a.aliexpress.com/_EQTRqyi )
 - **1x** RP2040 Zero (e.g. choose welded https://a.aliexpress.com/_EGZg0Cw )
 - wire (I already had it)
+- heat shrink tubbing (the one I bought had a lot of big size tubbings that are not needed for this build)

 ## Tools
 - check out https://github.com/nmunnich/apiaster/blob/main/docs/mx-ordering-guide/mx-zero.md#tools for more details